 Pretzels, crunch breadsticks, and rye chips

-Stop by the supermarket and collect this enormous selection of sweet and savoury treats!
+Stop by the supermarket and collect this enormous selection of sweet and savory treats!

 The night before setting off for a road trip is when the final preparations are made.
 Make sure that you have everything from our Road Trip Packing List ready to go, and your alarm clocks are set.